Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds: Introduction

 For concreteness one may keep in mind the following model potentials:

-which all satisfy \eqref{eq:potential-structure}--\eqref{eq:Q-growth} for suitable choices of $m^{2}\ge0$, $N_{P}$, $Q$, and constants $C_{P,j}$.
-(Adding a constant to $\widetilde P$ does not change \eqref{eom2}, and we fix this constant in the standard way so that the potential energy density vanishes in the vacuum.) \end{assumption}
+which all satisfy \eqref{eq:potential-structure}-\eqref{eq:Q-growth} for suitable choices of $m^{2}\ge0$, $N_{P}$, $Q$, and constants $C_{P,j}$.
+(Adding a constant to $\widetilde P$ does not change \eqref{eom2}, and we normalize it so that the potential energy density vanishes in the vacuum.) \end{assumption}

 \begin{remark}[Potential force bounds] Gauge invariance implies the identity